danielabar/meblog/src/markdown/rails-kafka-consumer.md

 end
 ```

-Here is the the corresponding `Product` model:
+Here is the the corresponding `Product` model.
+I'm using the [annotate](https://github.com/ctran/annotate_models) gem to automatically generate schema information as comments in the model class when migrations are run:

 ```ruby
 # app/models/product.rb